 (a) Obligations of Company.
 In the event of any termination of the Employee's employment hereunder, the Company shall pay Employee any earned but unpaid base salary up to the date of termination.
-In addition, upon a termination of Employee's employment for any reason other than the Employee's death (including a termination by reason of either party's election not to extend the Term as provided in Section 2.01), the Company shall continue to pay Employee during the Non-Competition Period his then current base salary (except that, in the event of a Termination without Cause, a termination by reason of Employee's disability, or in the event that the Company elects not to extend the Term as provided in Section 2.01, the continued monthly payments shall be based on 175% of Employee's base salary as in effect at the time of Employee's termination), with such amounts to be paid in equal monthly installments commencing on the date which is one month after the date of such termination of employment described in the penultimate sentence of Section 4.04 of this Agreement, if the Company elects to waive the Employee's non-competition obligation within 30 days after the date of such termination, the Company shall not be required to make the payments described in the preceding sentence.
+In addition, upon a termination of Employee's employment for any reason other than the Employee's death (including a termination by reason of either party's election not to extend the Term as provided in Section 2.01), the Company shall continue to pay Employee during the Non-Competition Period his then current base salary (except that, in the event of a Termination without Cause, a termination by reason of Employee's disability, or in the event that the Company elects not to extend the Term as provided in Section 2.01, the continued monthly payments shall be based on 175% of Employee's base salary as in effect at the time of Employee's termination), with such amounts to be paid in equal monthly installments commencing on the date which is one month after the date of such termination and continuing for the term of the Non-Competition Period.
+The preceding sentence notwithstanding, in the event of a termination of employment described in the penultimate sentence of Section 4.04 of this Agreement, if the Company elects to waive the Employee's non-competition obligation within 30 days after the date of such termination, the Company shall not be required to make the payments described in the preceding sentence.